junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Rowena turns to him, with purple magic lights still bright in her pupils.
 Power of magic flies around her like a visible electric field.
 "Is that why you're taking so long, Fergus?
 Fraternizing with the Winchesters?
 Are you trying to turn against me, again?"

 Lucifer starts laughing and pulling himself up from the ground, forcing Rowena to shift her attention back to him.
-The Devil's legs are still shaky, but his eyes glint with humorless laugh.
+The Devil's legs are still shaky, but his eyes glint with a humorless laugh.
 "I see you brought quite some familiar faces.
 What's this, a friend reunion again?
 So soon?
 And all for me?
 I'm flattered."

 He raises a palm suddenly and blows the door frame off.
-"You know I can feel you from a hundred yard away, Castiel.
+"You know I can feel you from a hundred yards away, Castiel.
 You think you guys can surprise me?
 Why don't you come out and play?"
-His pupils turn devilish red, staring at the door's direction as if they can literally burn with flames.
+His pupils turn devilish red, staring in the door's direction as if they can literally burn with flames.

 Dean and Sam rush in, but heading to the poor civilians that are caught in the middle of a war zone -- the drummer and those other ones from the Ladyheart band -- right now hiding behind the sofa and in the wall corner, not having the faintest clue what's happening.
 They manage to get them out while the Devil's attention isn't on them.